 - Comparing leaf chemistry to other leaf traits associated with plant responses to environmental change (e.g. leaf mass per area, stomatal size and number)

-- Investigating the leaf chemistry signal and its utility as a palaeoecological tool in a range of Holocene sediment and peat cores from arctic, temperate and tropical biomes form a large collection housed in the School of Geography.
+- Investigating the leaf chemistry signal and its utility as a palaeoecological tool in a range of Holocene sediment and peat cores that the student will collect in the UK and Ireland.

 - Investigate the implications of changes in leaf chemistry on the environment and carbon cycling under Holocene and future climate change, utilizing climate model simulations incorporating a dynamic vegetation model.

 The project will directly investigate the potential links between leaf chemistry and environmental change.
 The wider question that this project will contribute to is “How do changes in leaf organic matter (OM) quality associated with environmental changes affect the fate of that OM in the global carbon cycle?”.
 This has implications for understanding how terrestrial ecosystems have responded to past environmental change and how they may respond in the near and medium term future (Figure 1), making the research timely and likely to produce several outputs, including 3–4 publications, at least one of which we anticipate being suitable for submission to a high-impact journal.